WatsonWBlair/git_together/README.md

 - [ ] Publish repository
   - [ ] Update README
   - [ ] Update Contributors
+- [ ] Open a `Draft Pull Request` and ask for help from your teammates.
-- [ ] Use Pull Request to Peer Review challenge solution
+- [ ] Use Pull Request to Peer Review solutions
   - [ ] Identify an unhandled edge case.
+    - [ ] Add a test case for the edge case.
   - [ ] Suggest an improvement to the current approach.
   - [ ] Suggest an alternate approach and discuss tradeoffs.
-- [ ] Resolve a merge conflict
+- [ ] Resolve a merge conflict.
-- [ ] Open a `Draft Pull Request` and ask for help from your teammates.
 - [ ] Add items to `Lessons_Learned.md`.
-  - What was the teams methodology for working on problems?
+  - [ ] What was the team's methodology for working on problems?
-  - What was the most difficult non-technical part of the project?
+  - [ ] What was the most difficult non-technical part of the project?
-  - What non-technical skills helped the team work better?
+  - [ ] What non-technical skills helped the team work together better?
-  - How did you resolve differences of opinion?
+  - [ ] How did you best resolve differences of opinion?
+  - [ ] What is something you want to get better at?

 ## 🛠 Tech Stack <a name="tech-stack"></a>